arduino/docs-content/content/hardware/03.nano/boards/nano-33-ble-rev2/tutorials/cheat-sheet/ble-cheat-sheet.md

 ## Using OpenMV IDE

-If you want to use your board with MicroPython and OpenMV.
-Follow the tutorial below.
+If you want to use your board with MicroPython and OpenMV, follow the tutorial below:

 - [Getting started with OpenMV with Nano 33 BLE Rev2](/tutorials/nano-33-ble/getting-started-omv)

-If you want an overlook of the functions and features that MicroPython provides, take a look at the tutorial below.
+If you want an overlook of the functions and features that MicroPython provides, take a look at the tutorial below:

 - [MicroPython functions and syntax guide](/tutorials/nano-33-ble/ble-python-api)

 ### Forcing Bootloader

 There is a risk that the uploading process gets stuck during an upload.
-If this happens, we can double-tap the reset button, to forcefully trigger the bootloader.
+If this happens, double-tap the reset button, to forcefully trigger the bootloader.

 ## Pins